Vollen, Asker

-Vollen is a part of the Asker municipality in Viken county, Norway.
+Vollen is a part of the Asker municipality in Akershus county, Norway.
 For statistical purposes, it is usually treated as part of the Oslo urban area.
 It is mainly a residential area, though the area has a café, a restaurant, several art galleries, a primary school and secondary school.

 Location

 Vollen is situated about 10 km south of the main settlement of Asker.
 Vollen lies next to the western coast of the Oslofjord.
 Vollen itself lies around 100 m above sea level at the top, and next to the sea at the bottom.
 Slemmestadveien goes directly through Vollen centre.

 The Vollen postal code is 1390 and 1391.

 Politics

 Although the municipality of Asker is traditionally a conservative stronghold, with Høyre (Conservative Party) having a strong position in the local government, Arbeiderpartiet (Labour Party) got the most votes in both the 2005 and the 2001 elections.
 Fremskrittspartiet (Progress Party) was the second largest party in 2005, recording 22.6% of the votes, while Høyre got 19.2%.
 No other parties had anywhere above 8% in the recent election, though the Sosialistisk Venstreparti (Socialist Left Party) was the fourth-largest party in 2001 with 14.1%.
 Their decline in 2005 reflected a nationwide trend.
 Both in 2001 and 2005, the result of the nation and the results in Vollen were quite similar, although the Conservatives were stronger in Vollen and the Kristelig Folkeparti (Christian Democratic Party) and the Senterpartiet (Centre Party) were weaker.